Janet L. Robinson

-Janet L. Robinson (born June 11, 1950) is an American executive who was the president and chief executive officer of The New York Times Company on December 27, 2004, until she retired on December 31, 2011.
+Janet L. Robinson (born June 11, 1950) is an American executive who was the president and chief executive officer of the New York Times Company on December 27, 2004, until she retired on December 31, 2011.

+Early life and education

+Janet L. Robinson was born on June 11, 1950, in Fall River, Massachusetts.
+Her mother was Louise Cottell Robinson, a beauty salon owner, and her father was Isaac Frederick Robinson Jr. Robinson received a Bachelor of Arts in English from Salve Regina University, where she graduated cum laude in 1972.

 The New York Times

-She joined the Times Company in June 1983 as an account executive at Tennis magazine.
+She joined the New York Times Company in June 1983 as an account executive at Tennis magazine.
 Robinson was national resort and travel manager of Golf Digest/Tennis in May 1985 and the advertising director of Tennis magazine from September 1987 until August 1990.

-Robinson served as group senior vice president for the advertising sales and marketing unit of company's Women's Magazine Group (which has since been sold) since January 1992, vice president and director of advertising from May until December 1994, senior vice president of the group from January 1995 until 1996, and she was senior vice president of advertising.
-In this capacity, Robinson was also responsible for overall advertising sales at the newspaper.
+Robinson was the group senior vice president for the advertising sales and marketing unit of the company's Women's Magazine Group (which has since been sold) since January 1992, vice president and director of advertising from May until December 1994, senior vice president of the group from January 1995 until 1996, and she was senior vice president of advertising.
+Robinson was responsible for overall advertising sales at the newspaper.

-From February 2001 until January 2004, she served as senior vice president and held the position as president and general manager of The New York Times newspaper from 1996 until 2004.
+From February 2001 until January 2004, she was the senior vice president and held the position of president and general manager of The New York Times newspaper from 1996 until 2004.

-On December 27, 2004, Robinson was named president and C.E.O. of The New York Times Company and elected as a director of the company.
+On December 27, 2004, Robinson was named president and chief executive officer of the New York Times Company and elected as a director of the company.

-Robinson unexpectedly announced her year-end retirement from the Times on December 15, 2011, after twenty-eight years with the company.
+Robinson unexpectedly announced her year-end retirement from the New York Times Company on December 15, 2011, after twenty-eight years with the company.
 Her severance package valued at about $23 million was disclosed on March 9, 2012, in the company's regulatory filing.

-The reasons behind her retirement were undisclosed and fostered questions by business analysts and observers suggesting her departure resulted from personal conflicts with Times publisher Arthur Sulzberger Jr.
+The reasons behind her retirement were undisclosed and fostered questions by business analysts and observers suggesting her departure resulted from personal conflicts with the New York Times Company publisher Arthur Ochs Sulzberger Jr.

-Sulzberger Jr. filled in as C.E.O. of the Times Company until the search for a permanent successor was completed with the choice of Mark Thompson.
+After her departure, Sulzberger Jr. filled in as chief executive officer of the New York Times Company until the search for a permanent successor was completed with the choice of Mark Thompson.